se-sic/coronet/CONTRIBUTING.md

     * We use **networks**, not "graphs".
     * We talk about **authors**, not developers.
 * Also **add tests** to the test suite for each new functionality you add!
 * Keep the code as simple as possible.
+So, for example, no complex computation inside the `return` statement.

 ## Disclaimer